cheese-stands-alone/Graphalyzer/README.md

 Senior Design Project

 ### Running web client (for development)
+1. `npm install browserify -g` to install Browserify globally on your machine (skip this if you have done so before)
-1. `npm install` to load all packages from `package.json`
+2. `npm install` to load all packages from `package.json`
-2. Download `angular-vis.js` to `graph_ui/js/` (this is temporary until a build tool is completed)
+3. Run `gulp` to compile the JavaScript
-2. Open up the client locally on your machine.
+4. Open up the client locally on your machine
+5. When adding changes, re-compile with `gulp`

 ### Running backend (for development)
 1. Go into the graphalyzer-server directory